bmatt468/GDBStub/README.md

 Important notes.

 The Mov command will give you a address in Hex, a length of data in hex and then hex data to be loaded.

+Command Line Options:
+"--load fileName.exe" loads a file into RAM
+"--debug" makes the program listen on port 8080 for a connection from a gdb stub "--mem XXX" where XXX is any positive number less than 1 GB sets the size of memory to XXX "--test" runs the test cases.